NativeScript/nativescript-angular-guide/src/chapters/chapter6.md

 }
 ```

-This creates a function called `setHintColor()` that accepts a `<TextField>` and `Color`.
+This code creates a function called `setHintColor()` that accepts a `<TextField>` and `Color`.
 We’ll talk about the contents of this function momentarily; first let’s look at how to use it.

 Open up `app/pages/login/login.component.ts` and add the following two imports to the top of the file: